cds-snc/covid-alert-portal/README.md

 # COVID Healthcare Portal

-This repository implements a healthcare portal to complement the [Government of Canada COVID Shield mobile app](https://github.com/cds-snc/covid-shield-mobile).
+This repository is a healthcare portal to complement the [Government of Canada COVID Shield mobile app](https://github.com/cds-snc/covid-shield-mobile).
 This portal provides authenticated healthcare providers unique temporary codes which can be shared with COVID-diagnosed individuals.
 This code gives individuals access to upload their random IDs via the mobile app if they choose.
 No personal information is collected and there is no association between the codes and specific tests.

 For more information on how this all works, read through the [COVID Shield Rationale](https://github.com/CovidShield/rationale).